heroLFG/hugo-herolfg-site/content/posts/reminders.md

 > Because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it.

 The process of identifying various doors and thinking about the consequences of choosing one door over another is important.
 Most people step through a door too quickly.
 When I was a child, I had stepped through many doors: believing in the first story I encountered from others or the first story I imagined as a response to others.
-I then learned to retreat from the path I had chosen and tread more carefully with each step.
+I practice retreating from the path I had chosen and treading more carefully with each step.

 ## The Deceptive Wolves